HariharasudhanRajaguru-DS/Portfolio/README.md

 ## Step 2 : Data collection
 The data of previous launches gathered from Space X Rest API, also from Wikipedia by Web Scrapping with Beautiful Soup(bs4).

+## Step 3 : Data Preparation
+These data must be cleaned.
+With the help of Pandas data frame, we can able to view the data in dataframe.
+The data was wrangled for further analysis.
+There may be columns without values, few data may don't add any value to the analysis.